 All along I kept hoping that Woo Jin would confess his sins and try to improve himself as a human being, instead of just obsessing about Eun Ha.
 He has so much potential in the story that he is not living up to.
 Deep down I sensed he had some basic decency, but the moments when he displays this are few and far between.
 Andrew is just Andrew, an open book, a good person torn between serving the church and the woman he loves, and as usual actor Hyun-Jae Jo delivers an unforgettable performance in a sensitive role.
 It's Soo Ae's character of Eun Ha that gives this drama its deep melancholy feeling.
 I also was struck by a few scenes between Andrew and Woo Jin that had a certain aura of homo-eroticism to them - for instance in one scene they sleep together in a bed at a vacation home and touch each other fondly, and in another shower scene the two men are seen practically naked, rubbing each others' backs for WAY longer than required!
 These scenes gave me a creepy feeling and I was glad when they were over!
 You also might enjoy it more if you watch it with another person so you can discuss it after each episode is over; I remember watching it with my adult son, who had watched The Thorn Birds with me a number of years ago.
 It had a similar theme that attracted him for some reason.
 Strange -- we're not even Catholics.

 I do recommend this Korean drama to those who love sprawling melodramas with lots of twists and turns, and to those who like dramas with religious overtones -- then this show is right up your alley!
 I have the excellent quality OOP Love Letter YA Entertainment DVD boxset for this show, which is the one to get on Amazon.
 It's not available streaming on either of the two main K-drama sites, which is ridiculous with such big name stars in it.
-You can also download lesser quality video files for the drama at Dramaload.
+All I can tell you is that if you want a rare older K-drama and you know YA Entertainment at the time put out its legal DVD set for it then that is the one you should buy.
+Bootlegs are a waste of your time; the images are never as good and the subtitles for the bootlegs, particularly any from China, often are terrible.
+Never compromise on a classic.

 HOME TO KOREAN DRAMA REVIEWS